MudroadWhite/pm-neo4j-helper/scripts/v2/readme.md

 ### Proposition Not Found
 Several proofs mention some propositions that are not found in book.
 These propositions include:
+- 24.59
 - 116.111
 - 116.113
 - 120.421
 - 152.201
+- 153.102
 - 162.123

+### Reference to later proposition
+In chapter 173, there's one proposition referred to some later chapter's proposition.
+I cannot decide if it is intended or actually a typo.

 --------